-Part of the original team who applied for Big Lottery money to help lonely and isolated older people and successfully won 5.9. million pounds for the city, she remains Deputy Chair of Bristol Ageing Better.
-She is a longtime co-optee of Bristol City Council’s Scrutiny committee dealing with Health and social Care, now called “People”, and is currently a member of an NHS Patient Advisory Group and the NHS Fragility Board.
+Part of the original team who applied for Big Lottery money to help lonely and isolated older people and successfully won 5.9. million pounds for the city, she is Chair of Bristol Ageing Better and Trustee of Age UK Bristol.
+She is a long-time co-optee of Bristol City Council’s Scrutiny Committee dealing with Health and social Care, now called “People”, and is currently a member of an NHS Patient Advisory Group and the NHS Fragility Board.

 Other voluntary work included election as a Parish and District Councillor.
 Judith became a Senior Training Officer in Social Services, then a Lecturer in Health and Social Care.
-She can be heard on Ujima Radio taking turns to present the “Babbers” Show, for older people, every Monday from 12-2pm
+She was a founder member of the “Babbers” Show for older people and can be heard on Ujima Radio taking turns to present the Show.